-Speaking of, this recipe is PERFECT for camping!
+Also, this recipe is PERFECT for camping.
 Corn, sliced zucchini, bag of shrimp, salt and pepper.
 BAM!
 Best camping dinner, yet.

 I personally think this recipe is perfect for snacking, too, to mindlessly pop while you watch RHONY and that other docu show that makes you use your brain.